jump-dev/jump-dev.github.io/pages/calendar.md

    at 14:00 Eastern time.
 The call is open to all community members.
 For a calendar invite and access to the Zoom link, join the [developer chatroom](/chatroom) and ask `@odow` for an invite.
- * There is a monthly call focused on nonlinear programming on the second Wednesday of each month.
-The call is open to all community members.
-For a calendar invite and access to the Zoom link, join the [developer chatroom](/chatroom) and ask `@frapac` for an invite.

 ## JuMP at conferences